 - Get multiple quotes.
 Asking for a quote from more than one contractor could help save money if prices vary between them, as long as they all have great reviews and references from previous customers.

-Questions to Ask About How Much It Costs to Build a Deck
+Questions to Ask About the Cost to Build a Deck

-Identifying the right deck installer for your home can take some time if you live in a region with a short building season due to weather, so plan ahead to get on their schedule.
-Consider having your basic concept ready when you talk to a pro about what to expect when asking how much it costs to build a deck.
-The following questions can help you choose a qualified deck contractor and understand the estimated costs based on your preferences for a customized deck.
+Identifying the right deck installer can take some time for those who live in a region with a short building season due to weather, so homeowners will want to plan ahead to get on their schedule.
+It’s advisable for homeowners to have a basic concept ready when talking to a pro about what to expect when asking how much it costs to build a deck.
+The following questions can make it easier for homeowners to choose a qualified deck contractor and understand the estimated costs.

 - How long have you been building decks?